- Starring

 In Nobody 2, Hutch Mansell, a former assassin turned suburban dad, takes his family—wife Becca, son Brady, daughter Sammy, and father David—to Wild Bill’s Majestic Midway and Waterpark for a vacation.
 Still in debt to the Russian mob, Hutch’s attempt at family bonding spirals into chaos when a clash with local bullies entangles him with a corrupt theme park operator, a shady sheriff, and a ruthless crime boss, Lendina.
 As secrets about Hutch and Becca’s past unravel, he unleashes his lethal skills to protect his family.

-Nobody 2 Review
+Nobody 2 REVIEW

 Nobody 2 has the distinction of providing the steepest quality decline mid-film since Hancock, but unlike Hancock, they didn't wait until the halfway point.